QuinnContaldi/ChapterOne/README.md

 ### 2. The Strategy Interface: `IReload`

 The `IReload` interface represents the **reload behavior**.
 Each specific implementation of `IReload` will describe how a gun reloads and the type of ammunition it uses.
+AKA where our concrete reload classes will be derived from

 ```csharp
 namespace ChapterOne;